e-zk/site/posts/headscale-setup.md

 ### Android client

+You can find the instructions for patching and building the custom APK [here](https://github.com/juanfont/headscale/issues/58#issuecomment-950386833).

 I didn't bother even attempting to install the android sdk, ndk, and all the other required (garbage) on OpenBSD to compile the Android client.
 So I booted into Windows, then logged into Ubuntu on WSL, then had to install Go manually (since Ubuntu 20.04 packages are old AF and I can't be bothered to move all the junk I've accumulated in my WSL distro's $HOME).
-Then i installed the sdkmanager manually, then i installed the ndk through that manually, then I ran `make tailscale-debug.apk` in the android client's repo and viola!
+Then i installed the sdkmanager manually, then i installed the ndk through that manually, then I ran `make tailscale-debug.apk`.

-I will edit this post to provide links and more details for this process.
 Quite frankly this was painful, but it isn't supposed to be.
-Wrangling with old documentation I found online about installing the android sdk set me back a few hours.
+Wrangling with old documentation I found online about installing the android sdk on the outdated WSL Ubuntu setup I have set me back a few hours.

 In the end it was quite rewarding to install the APK file, open it up and see it all working!